-GENDER IN THE ECONOMY INDICATOR
+WOMEN IN THE ECONOMY INDICATOR

-This indicator measures the government's commitment to promoting gender equality by providing women and men with the same legal ability to access legal and public institutions, own property, go to court, and get a job; and measures the extent to which the law provides girls and women legal protection from violence.
+This indicator measures the government's commitment to providing women and men with the same legal ability to access legal and public institutions, own property, go to court, and get a job; and measures the extent to which the law provides girls and women legal protection from violence.
 It draws from two sources, the World Bank's Women Business and the Law (WBL) Index and data from UCLA's WORLD Policy Analysis Center data on Child Marriage and Customary Law.